 Hulas: Whittle While You Work Out

 If the last time you swung a hula hoop was in fourth grade, it's time to give it another whirl.
 It's easier to swing the new weighted hula hoops than the flimsy plastic ones.
-And hooping can burn more calories than step aerobics and raise your heart rate as much as cardio kickboxing.
+Hooping can burn more calories than step aerobics and raise your heart rate as much as cardio kickboxing.
 It works your waist and core muscles, and can tone your thighs and biceps.

 Finding a Good Trainer

 A trainer can help you get more out of your workout.
 Choose a trainer with experience in the type of workout you want to try.
-Look for someone who is certified by an accredited program, such as the American College of Sports Medicine, the American Council on Exercise, the National Academy of Sports Medicine, or the National Strength and Conditioning Association.
+Look for someone who is certified by an accreditation program, such as the American College of Sports Medicine, the American Council on Exercise, the National Academy of Sports Medicine, or the National Strength and Conditioning Association.